mchughj/MotorizedJointer/README.md

 This is a project which I started in 2017 after seeing a YouTube video on something similar.

-The main software appears in the SimpleBoxCutter directory.
+The main software appears in the CustomizableBoxCutter directory.

 Hardware
  * A sparkfun "Basic 20x4 Character LCD - Black on Green 5V".
 This is an HD47780-based display.
 Retired version here: https://www.sparkfun.com/products/retired/256